Week 3: Genome Analytics

 genome_stats.py

-script to successfully parse the genome FASTA file and calculate the GC content (as a percentage of total) and the length of the sequence.
+script to successfully parse the genome FASTA file and calculate the GC content (as a percentage of total) and the length of the sequence using biopython.
 Simultaneously, develop a new nextflow module that will call the script and provide the appropriate inputs on the command line.
 This script should write the results to a new text file named as you choose.Copy the two genomes from our project directory you did not choose initially, and re-run your nextflow pipeline by first adding their information to the samplesheet.csv.
 Nextflow should automatically generate all of the same tasks and outputs for these two new genomes.